LeeHengYu/comp3330-project/class_design.md

         +toMapsMarker() Marker
     }

-    note "Not implemented but to encapsulate basic info for a notification" class Alert {
+    note for Alert "Not implemented but to encapsulate basic info of a notification when registering" class Alert {
         +String facilityId
         +List~int~ weekdays